floridop/MNXB11-fairytale/fairytale.md

 "Did I say...?
 Oh sure, sure!
 I've seen this before, no problem!" - answered Zo-oZ in a mix of shame and confusion.

-As they stepped into the company's instaporter...
+As they stepped into the company's instaporter Xa-aX's TikTok Broadcaster started bipping.
+People was chocked by the news.

+"It seems that perhaps some people will not get some sleep... as I was trying to say before." said Zo-oZ carefully.

+Zo-oZ phone starts ringing, they gasp, "It's Fox calling." ...

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE LINE